totocol/cleaningdatacoursera/README.md

 * All training data inside a folder clued "train"
 * Other data in the root folder (e.g. features.txt)

+For easiness of work, all the work has been included in only one script.
+In this way you will not need to work across more than one script

 ###What does the script do?